al2na/Rmarkdown_JSviz/rCharts.md

 ===========================================
 This is an example file showing how to use rCharts with knitr/markdown. **rCharts** an R package to create, customize and publish interactive javascript visualizations from R.

-Let's first install it, it lives on github, not on CRAN yet.
+Let's first install it.
+It lives on github, not on CRAN yet.

 ```r
 require(devtools)